Who and what is…

 Meaning: eyrie/aerie (the nest of an eagle or other bird of prey, built in a high inaccessible place)

-This was the name of one biblical man and two cities.
+This was the name of a biblical man and 2 cities.

-“A village of the tribe of Simeon (1 Chr.
-4:32).
-Into some cleft (“top,” Authorized Version,; Revised Version, “cleft”) of a rock here Samson retired after his slaughter of the Philistines (Judg.
-15:8, 11).
+“A village of the tribe of Simeon (1 Chronicles 4:32).
+Into some cleft (“top,” King James Version,; Revised King James Version, “cleft”) of a rock here Samson retired after his slaughter of the Philistines (Judges 15:8, 11).
 It was a natural stronghold.
 It has been identified with Beit 'Atab, west of Bethlehem, near Zorah and Eshtaol.
 On the crest of a rocky knoll, under the village, is a long tunnel, which may be the “cleft” in which Samson hid.”
 (Matthew G. Easton)

 “A city of Judah, fortified by Rehoboam (2 Chronicles 11:6).
 It was near Bethlehem and Tekoah, and some distance apparently to the north of the Etam in Simeon.
 It seems to have been in the district called Nephtoah (or Netophah), where were the sources of the water from which Solomon’s gardens and pleasure-grounds and pools, as well as Bethlehem and the temple, were supplied.
 It is now 'Ain 'Atan, at the head of the Wady Urtas, a fountain sending forth a copious supply of pure water.”
 (Matthew G. Easton)